leonidlm/packer-builder-softlayer/README.md

 New contributors are always welcome!
 When in doubt please feel free to ask questions, just [Create an issue](https://github.com/leonidlm/packer-builder-softlayer/issues/new) with your enquiries.

-The Vagrantfile creates a development environment with Go, packer, and packer-builder-softlayer checked out and built.
+The Vagrantfile creates a development environment with Go and packer checked out and built.
 Type "vagrant up" to bring up the environment and then "vagrant ssh" to log in.
-Use "cd $GOPATH/src/github.com/leonidlm/packer-builder-softlayer" to change to the working directory for this project.
+The packer-builder-softlayer directory on the host is shared to the guest VM, and packer-builder-softalyer is built during "vagrant up".
 The SL_USERNAME and SL_API_KEY environment variables from your host machine are propagated to the VM.

 ### TODO
 * Add tests (especially for the client, however other parts of the code are important too)
 * Configure travis CI or any alternative to automatically test and build the code
 * Provide an easier way to install (with no need to compile from source)
 * Add an option to configure multiple disks for the instance